mewannacode-egg/Acentic/XYZ/Code/Documentation.md

 // ^^^^^^^^^^ this keyword allows files (or users) to edit the variable outside the file
 ```

+Functions in XYZC are storage-explicit and support family hierarchies.
+The `editable` keyword allows external modification of child variables, giving precise control over scope and access patterns.

 ### Variables
 ```
 [FILL IN: Variable declaration syntax]